Type of addiction

 So many people struggle with prescription drug addiction because they see the use as necessary or acceptable because it is a doctor prescribed medication.
 Just because it is coming from a doctor does not mean that it’s not addictive and cannot be abused.
 Prescription drug abuse is becoming most prevalent in young adults, abuse can, and in many cases leads to prescription drug addiction even at younger ages.

 Many of those faced with prescription drug addiction don’t know how to cope with the issues the drugs were initially prescribed for or fear that they can’t deal with them.
-There are prescription drug rehab programs, and prescription drug detox since some of the medications that are commonly abused do have an uncomfortable withdrawal or potentially fatal withdrawal process.
-If you believe you or a loved one is suffering from a prescription drug addiction there will be many signs.

 Due to the many different prescription drugs abused the specific signs and symptoms of addiction can vary.
 Here are some general signs and symptoms of prescription drug addiction that will display to some degree no matter prescription drug is being abused.